Anastasia-Labs/design-patterns/STAKE-VALIDATOR-TRICK.md

 ```

 With this pattern DApps are able to process roughly 8-15 forwardNFTValidator UTxO's  per transaction without exceeding script budget limitations.
-The time complexity of unlocking a UTxO from the **O(n)** **per UTxO being spent** from the forwardNFTValidator where n is the number of tx inputs.
-Since this logic is executed once per input that is spent from the forwardNFTValidator in the transaction, the total time complexity of this design pattern is **O(n^2)**.
+The time complexity of unlocking a UTxO from the **O(n)** per UTxO being spent from the forwardNFTValidator where n is the number of inputs in the transaction.
+Since this logic is executed once per input that is spent from the forwardNFTValidator, the total time complexity of this design pattern is **O(n^2)**.

-The redundant execution of searching the tx inputs for an input with some token is a huge throughput bottleneck for these DApps.
-Using the stake validator trick, the time complexity of the forwarding logic is improved to **O(1)**, and thus the overall time complexity is improved from **O(n^2)** to **O(n)**.
+The redundant execution of identical validation logic across spending validator executions is a huge throughput bottleneck for DApps.
+Using the stake validator trick the shared logic is moved into a staking script which is only executed once per transaction (as opposed to once for each UTxO from spending validator).
+In the case of the forwarding validator design pattern, with this trick we can improve the time complexity of the forwarding logic to **O(1)**, and thus the overall time complexity is improved from **O(n^2)** to **O(n)**.

 For the stake validator trick, the forwardValidator logic becomes:
 ```haskell